apiaryio/dredd/README.md

 each validation (specified with the `--hookfiles` flag).
 Hookfiles can be in JavaScript or [CoffeeScript][], and must import the hook methods.

-Requests are identified by their name, which is derived from the structure of the blueprint.
+Requests (also referred as _Transactions_) are identified by their name, which is derived from the structure of the blueprint.
 You can print a list of the generated names with `--names`.

 Details of Hooks usage are described in [Dredd Hooks documentation](docs/hooks.md).